 One of my first Ethical Hedonist shows - An organic afternoon tea and slow fashion show at Ventnor Botanic Garden.

-News Update - The show has moved to January 28th to give us more time to create the best culture show yet!
+News Update - The show has moved to January 28th January at 7.30 pm to 9 pm. to give us more time to create the best culture show yet!
 Each talented trailblazer in our show needs your support to come through Covid and keep their business going and shine!
-Come to our show to support independent journalism, a chocolate revolutionary,
+Come to our show to support independent journalism, a chocolate revolutionary, author and talented couturier.

 I'm Alison Jane Reid, the founder and editor of the online arts and culture magazine - www.ethical-hedonist.com I have more than two decades experience as a feature writer on national newspapers and colour supplements ranging from The Times to Country Life, You and The Independent.
 As a result of Covid-19, we lost 100% of our magazine income from sponsored advertising partnerships and other opportunities from March 2020 onwards.